joinout-de/studienplan5/README.md

 # studienplan5.rb
-A utility to convert HTMLed-XLS Studienpläne into iCals.
+A utility to convert and present ugly plans, unified in one file.

 It's under heavy development, so please take a look at other [branches](https://github.com/joinout-de/studienplan5/branches).